susanyang17/doc/dev-ref/Find_among_Cells.md

-Find a text among cells is a common function. keikai spreadsheet doesn't have this built-in function, but we can easily build our own with ZSS API.
+Find a text among cells is a common function.
+Keikai spreadsheet doesn't have this built-in function, but we can easily build our own with ZSS API.